Reach the Mayor

-Mayor Ralph works closely with department directors to coordinate the many functions of city government, presides over City Council meetings and works with the Council members to develop ordinances and resolutions that protect the interests of Kent's residents and business owners.
+The Mayor works closely with department directors to coordinate the many functions of city government, presides over City Council meetings and works with the Council members to develop ordinances and resolutions that protect the interests of Kent's residents and business owners.

 She also prepares and, upon approval by the City Council, administers the City's biennial operating and capital budgets.

-~ Mayor Dana Ralph
+Biography - Mayor Dana Ralph